Unemployment Insurance Appeals FAQ

 Witnesses are not considered interested parties and will only be allowed into the hearing to testify to their specific information and then excused.

 Since the appeals hearing is considered a new proceeding, any information must be presented in the appeals hearing to be considered in the decision.
-If a document that you believe is critical to the outcome is not in your hearing package, you have the right to resubmit it to the appeals examiner AND to all interested parties.
+If a document that you believe is critical to the outcome is not in your hearing packet, you have the right to resubmit it to the appeals examiner AND to all interested parties.

 The appeals examiner is required by law to give more weight to first-hand testimony provided at the time of the hearing.